-- Amount of the financing: €200 thousand;
+- Amount of the financing: €200 thousand

-- Term: 12 months:
+- Term: 12 months

-- Annual interest rate: 0.00%;
+- Annual interest rate: 0.00%

-- Repayment: an annual payment of the principal and interest in arrears after a deferred period of 12 months
+• Repayment: an annual payment of the principal and interest in arrears after a deferred period of 12 months.

-This loan benefits from a State guarantee, under the "FDG État Coronavirus" guarantee fund, of up to 90%.
+This loan benefits from a guarantee from the French State, under the "FDG State Coronavirus" guarantee fund, of up to 90%.